pongstylin/tactics/README.md

 $ npm run dist
 ```

-Be aware that no license currently exists for distributing this game as-is for public use since rights have not been acquired for the image and audio files used by it.
-You may, however, make use of such resources when contributing additional work to this repository.
-You may also create your own image and audio files and integrate them with this source code and publish the work for public use.
+Be aware that no license currently exists for distributing this game as-is for public use since rights have not been acquired for the image and audio resources used by it.
+It is probably safe to use them, however, during development of this project or a fork of it.
+You are also encouraged to create your own image and audio resources and integrate them with this source code and publish the work for public use.

 ## License
-All contents under the `src` directory fall under the following license:
+All content under the `src` directory fall under the following license:
 [Unlicense](https://choosealicense.com/licenses/unlicense/)

-All image and audio files that are loaded from the \*.taorankings.com domain are not licensed ([No License](https://choosealicense.com/no-permission/)).
+All image and audio resources loaded from the \*.taorankings.com domain are not licensed ([No License](https://choosealicense.com/no-permission/)).

 ## Credits
 [<img src="https://user-images.githubusercontent.com/8408196/68429603-675de280-017c-11ea-9dba-a736d34dace3.png" alt="Browser Stack Logo" width="200">](https://www.browserstack.com/)